 There is a crisis in America.
-According to the U.S. Census Bureau, 24 million children in America—one out of three—live without their biological dad in the home.
+According to the U.S. Census Bureau, 19.7 million children in America—more than one in four—live without their biological dad in the home.

 Consequently, there is a “father factor” in nearly all of the societal issues facing America today.
 We must realize there is a father absence crisis in america and begin to raise more involved, responsible, and committed fathers.
 You can find more statistics here and by using Father Facts 7.